Mansfieldite

-Mansfieldite is an uncommon mineral that was named after an american geologist, George Rogers Mansfield.
-It has been considered a valid specie since 1948.
-It's a member of the variscite group.
+Mansfieldite is an uncommon mineral that was named after an American geologist, George Rogers Mansfield.
+It has been considered a valid species since 1948.
+It is a member of the variscite group.
 Mansfieldite creates a series with scorodite, and it is the aluminium analogue of said gem.
 Mansfieldite is colorless in transmitted light.
 It is mostly made out of oxygen (47.54%).
 Other components include arsenic (37.1%), aluminium (13.36%) and hydrogen (2%).
 Mansfieldite crystals form due to hydrothermal origin in altered and mineralized andesitic pyroclastic rocks.
 Due to its size, mansfieldite is hard to see even under a microscope.
 The pink variation of the mineral is due to cobalt impurities, otherwise it is white to light gray.
-It can be found in the USA, Mexico, France, Algeria, England, Australia, Germany, Algeria and Kazakhstan.
+It can be found in the US, Mexico, France, Algeria, England, Australia, Germany, Algeria and Kazakhstan.